d-ries/linux-essentials/05_filecontents/99_assignments.md

 Use cat to copy the file .bashrc in your home folder to a new file named .bashrc.backup

 ## Task 7
-When you add a new use, a new line is added to the file /etc/passwd.
+When you add a new user, a new line is added to the file /etc/passwd.
 Show the contents of the file but in order from newest user to oldest user (other way around than normal)